CharlieKerfoot/CharlieKerfoot.github.io/_posts/digimon.md

 |2|0|0|79|82|82|161|161|210|
 |3|0|0|79|82|82|161|161|210|

 This idea works mostly, BUT the original question contains two extra constraints that aren't included in this tabulation solution.
+If this problem was a perfect 1:1 replica of the 0/1 knapsack problem (just replacing profit with Atk and weight with memory), the solution would look something like [this](../code/dp_digimon.py)

 Firstly, we cannot formulate a team with more than 3 digimon.
 Intuitively, and based on the difference in time complexity O(n^3^) vs O(2^n^), you might think that this constraint makes the code simpler rather than more verbose.
 But, the original dp solution can include as many digimon as possible, as long as the total team weight doesn't exceed the capacity, so we have to do extra work to adapt a classic dp solution to this problem.